stangandaho/nest-tree-selection/README.md

 ## 7. Tables
-The `tables` folder contains some analysis output in table format such as density surface model, density surface model prediction, Dunn post hoc test, and Kruskall-Wallis test.
+The `tables` folder contains some analysis output in table format such as Dunn post hoc test, and Kruskall-Wallis test.